RyanBarretto/ETL-And-Chill/README.md

 # ETL-And-Chill
-An experimental data engineering playground.
-Expect pipelines, transformations, and the occasional existential crisis.
+An experimental data engineering playground featuring clean pipelines, reliable transformations, and the occasional learning curve disguised as an existential crisis.